NBA Rumors: Giannis Antetokounmpo Reveals The Key To Beating Celtics In East Semis

 — USA TODAY NBA (@usatodaynba) May 3, 2019

-Giannis Antetokounmpo’s aggressiveness has undeniably become a major problem for the Celtics, especially in Game 3 where he was given 22 free throws and got some of Boston’s wingmen to foul trouble.
+Giannis Antetokounmpo’s aggressiveness has undeniably become a major problem for the Celtics, especially in Game 3 where he was given 22 free throws and got some of Boston’s wingmen in foul trouble.
 After their recent loss, Celtics point guard Kyrie Irving complained about how the Bucks, specifically Antetokounmpo, were officiated, saying that it’s “slowing the (expletive) game down.”
 However, Irving later admitted that they shouldn’t put all the blame to the referees and should focus on the things that they can control.

 “The refs have a difficult job,” Irving said.
 “We have a difficult job.
 Obviously, I could sit up here and complain — we know the disparity and what it is — but I’m not going to put all the emphasis on the refereeing.”

-Game 4 between the Celtics and the Bucks will be on Monday night at TD Garden.
+Game 4 between the Celtics and the Bucks will be on Monday night at TD Garden in Boston.